karlomikus/zapis/README.md

 ## Features / Design decisions
 - Low on features, just basic note taking
-- Open to suggestions, but at the end it's just my personal note taking app
+- Open to suggestions, but the idea is to keep it simple
 - Easy to use in browser markdown editor
 - Drop in any folder containing text files and index them